JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_12/lecture.md

-Ordinary Differencial equation
+# Ordinary Differencial equations

-Differential equations are commonly used in science to describe many aspects of the physical world, ranging from dynamical systems, curves in space, to a complex multi-physics phenomena.
+Differential equations are commonly used in science to describe many aspects of the physical world, ranging from dynamical systems, curves in space, to complex multi-physics phenomena.

 As an example, consider a simple non-linear ordinary differential equation: